eserie/wax-ml/README.md

 For instance JAX has been used recently to accelerate by two order of magnitude fluid dynamics simulations (see [[6]](#references) ).

+WAX-ML does not want to reinvent the wheel by reimplementing every algorithm.
+We want existing machine learning libraries to work well together while trying to leverage their strength, which is easy to do with a functional programming approach.

-In the current version of WAX-ML, we have implemented various ideas, ranging from exponential moving average to online learning and reinforcement learning architectures, and they are all exposed in our sub-package `wax.modules`.
+To demonstrate this, in the current version of WAX-ML, we have constructed various examples, such as an exponential moving average, the implementation and calibration of an LSTM architecture with a standard supervised machine learning workflow, or the implementation of online learning and reinforcement learning architectures.
+They are treated equally and laid out with flat organization in our sub-package `wax.modules`.

 # Contents
 * [🚀 Quickstart: Colab in the Cloud 🚀](#-quicksart-colab-in-the-cloud-)